 As exchange rates are an important factor in understanding period to period comparisons, we present revenue growth rates on a constant currency basis, which helps improve the understanding of our revenue results and our performance in comparison to prior periods.
 The constant currency information presented is calculated by translating current period results using prior period weighted average foreign currency exchange rates.
-These results should be considered in addition to, not as a substitute for, results reported in accordance with GAAP.
+These results should be considered in addition to, not as a substitute for, results reported in accordance with accounting principles generally accepted in the United States of America ("GAAP").